juananthony/scala-spark-sample-project/README.md

 # Scala-Spark sample project

 This is a boilerplate project of Spark 3.3 with Scala 2.12 and sbt.
-The goal of this repository is reuse the structure and configuration for further projects.
+The goal of this repository is to reuse the structure and configuration for future projects.

 To test the configuration, this sample project reads a CSV (mock data) using a Spark DataFrame and show some content.